 - Bogota is the safest operational base with the best infrastructure and security presence

-- Eln And Farc Dissidents is the primary security concern — maintain current intelligence and adjust operations accordingly
+- ELN and FARC dissidents are the primary security concern.
+Maintain current intelligence and adjust operations accordingly

 - Rural and border areas require advance planning, satellite communications, and medical evacuation protocols